edwinRNDR/wfc/README.md

 # wfc

 A wave-function collapse library in Kotlin.
-Currently only implements the overlapping model.

 _wfc_ consists of three modules: